-You have been talking to someone (a neighbour, a shopkeeper . . .) and they have no real message, but won’t let the conversation end.
+You have been talking to someone (a neighbour, a shopkeeper . . .) and they have no real message, but they won’t let the conversation end.
 (Long-talkers become skilled in keeping their listeners.)
 You don’t want to appear rude or disinterested, but you don’t want to stay either.
 What do you do?

 1. First, remind yourself that where you are is supposed to be your choice, not theirs.